Perhaps you’ve even decided to take things further and launch a show. In that case, you’ll want the best podcast publishing tools.

 - No advanced features

-Buzzsprout lets you try out the software for free for 90 days.
+Buzzsprout lets you upload two hours each month for free and Buzzsprout hosts episodes for 90 days.
 Paid plans start at $12 for three hours of audio per month.

-If you go over your time limit, you can upload additional content for $4 per hour.
+If you exceed your time limit, Buzzsprout makes additional content uploads available for between $2 and $4 per hour, depending on your subscription plan.

 Tool #7: Logic Pro X – A DAW for macOS Users

 Logic Pro X is a full-featured audio editing and music production program for Apple users.
-You can use the DAW on your Mac, iPhone, and iPad, making it easy to edit your audio files on the couch or at the beach.
+You can use the DAW on your Mac, iPhone, and iPad, making editing your audio files on the couch or at the beach easy.

-While the software does come with solid audio mixing tools and robust features to help you create a professional podcast, it was made with music producers in mind.
+While the podcast software does come with solid audio mixing tools and robust features to help you create a professional show, the software is mainly for music producers.

 Unless you know your way around a mixing board, you might choose to find something more straightforward to use.